 One way to avoid the chance of these toxic chemicals is to buy from brands that are eco-friendly, Greenguard certified and that use non-toxic paints and finishes.
 Though, often even these products can come with their own set of problems.
 And no matter how careful or cautious you try to be, there is always going to be that one item that was purchased as a gift that completely offsets your eco-friendly vibe.

-Below, I have organized some of my tips on how to help you to avoid these harmful chemicals and how to minimize any existing odors you might already have in your nursery, kid’s room, or home.
+I’ve put together a round up of non-toxic and organic baby products that I love, and have also organized some of my tips on how to help you to avoid harmful chemicals and minimize any existing odors you might already have in your nursery, kid’s room, or home.
+I go into more detail about this in my book, Your Perfect Nursery, if you happen to also be planning your nursery design!

 Do your research.
 Do your best to find out as much information about the company that you plan to purchase from.
 Give the company a call and ask for information regarding the types of chemicals that they use.
 Often times, the representative will avoid answering or will not have access to the necessary information.
 Companies that have nothing to hide will be open with their information and will be able to reassure you regarding the safety of their products.